Ray Aviation Scholarship

 Ground and Pilot Volunteers: About two/three weeks prior to a Young Eagles Rally, we prompt the yeday.org system to send an email to everyone in our Young Eagles volunteer database, inviting you to click on “confirm” or “will not attend.”
 This helps us determine the staffing level so we can set the number of kids that can register for a ride.
 Expect an automatic reminder email on Wednesday three days prior to the Young Eagles Rally asking you to confirm again that you are still planning to volunteer.
 This gives us updated staffing level info.

 Young Eagles flights are available to kids between ages 8 and 17.
 We normally hold our rallies on the second Saturday each month.
-We use two time slots, 9:00 AM and 11:00 AM for the summer months, 12:00 Noon and 2:00 PM in the winter months.
-Parents can register at yeday.org beginning at 8:00 AM on the 1st of each month.
+We use two time slots 12:00 Noon and 2:00 PM starting in November.
+Parents can register at yeday.org

-Chapter 186 Young Eagles Coordinators:
+Chapter 186 Young Eagles Coordinators

 David Richards